-Until the quarter ended March 31st, 2020, Mason Graphite was engaged in the development of its 100% owned Lac Gueret graphite property located in Québec, Canada.
-The Company's main focus was developing this property.
+Mason Graphite is engaged in the development of its 100% owned Lac Gueret graphite property located in Québec, Canada.
+The Company's main focus is developing this property.
 The Company has a National Instrument 43-101 compliant technical report for its mineral reserve and resource estimate and for a feasibility study on the Lac Gueret property.
+In parallel the Company is also developing value-added products, based on the Lac Guéret graphite concentrates.